appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Custom JavaScript libraries

-Custom Javascript libraries provide far more advanced capabilities for complex use cases like PDF generation, CSV Parsing, analytics, authentication, error logging, etc...
-You can browse and install a JS library of your choice by pasting a valid URL to the library’s index file.
+Custom Javascript libraries provide far more advanced capabilities for complex use cases like PDF generation, CSV Parsing, analytics, authentication, error logging, etc. You can browse and install a JS library of your choice by pasting a valid URL to the library’s index file.

 Use a URL that points to the library's index file.
 Ensure that your library supports a **[UMD](https://github.com/umdjs/umd)** build for it to work on Appsmith.
 Here’s the [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js) of a UMD build.
 Most libraries have a `.min.js` under the `root`, `/umd` or `/browser` folders.
 If a library you wish to use doesn't support a UMD build, you may use [browserify](https://browserify.org/) to generate one and host it in a CDN of your choice.

-### Library Compatibility
+### Library compatibility
 Appsmith is only compatible with libraries that support **[UMD](https://github.com/umdjs/umd)** builds.
 If a library supports the UMD build format, the source code of a library’s index file should conform to this [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js).
 The index file for most compatible libraries can be found under the `root`, `/umd` or `/browser` folders and have a `.min.js` file extension.
 If a library you wish to use doesn't support a UMD build, you may use [browserify](https://browserify.org/) to generate one and host it in a CDN of your choice.

 ✅ Valid URL: `https://cdn.jsdelivr.net/npm/exceljs@4.3.0/dist/exceljs.min.js`

 ❌ Valid URL.
 Unsupported build format: `https://cdn.jsdelivr.net/npm/uuid@9.0.0/dist/index.js`

 ❌ Invalid URL.
-Does not point to the index file: `https://www.jsdelivr.com/package/npm/datejs`
+Doesn't point to the index file: `https://www.jsdelivr.com/package/npm/datejs`

 ### Install external library